Ayadmin12hb/dentist/README.md

 ## General Information
 The application is intended to facilitate the keeping of records for dental offices.
 It is intended for use by dental staff, not by customers.
-The system provides for three roles of registered users: admin, doctor, receptionist.
+The system uses three roles for registered users: admin, doctor, receptionist.
+Each role has specific permissions.
-I created the application as a final project in the online course 'Python from Scratch' organized by the Software Development Academy.
+The app has been created as a final project in the online course 'Python from Scratch' organized by the Software Development Academy.

 ## Technologies Used